Tofangchi: Safavid era

-Modern firearms were remained in use after the 1650s, although their use became less common during the Safavid era.
+Modern firearms remained in use after the 1650s, although their use became less common during the Safavid era.
 Usually native Iranian speakers from peasant backgrounds and recruited from all over Iran, the tofangchis were essentially local militia.
 The tofangchis were a local defense force, primarily scattered throughout the countryside, despite their extensive involvement in military operations around Iran's frontiers.
 During times of peace, the tofangchis worked as farmers.
 There was also tofangchis from Qizilbash tribes such as the Ajrlu, Chaghni, Enanlu, and Rumlu as well as from non-Qizilbash tribes such as the Chaghatay, Lakhi, and Mamasani.

 The tofangchis usually fought as infantry, earning the name pivadegan-e tofang, but have also been reported to fight as cavalry.
 The French-born English traveller Jean Chardin, writing in the 17th century, said that the tofangchis operated on foot, but they rode horses for their journey.

 The commander of the tofangchis was the tofangchi-aghasi, who had help from a number of officers, including administrative personnel, min-bashis, yuz-bashis, panjah-bashis, and dah-bashis.
 A vizier and a mostoufi (accountant) assisted the tofangchi-aghasi by managing the troop list of the tofangchis.
 In 1665, the salary of the tofangchis was reported to have been 5–7 tomans annually.